Create a Power BI Dashboard

 - Now you can make a project-specific shortcut to the .pbix file directly on your desktop or put them all in a holding folder.

 - The two paths necessary for the template to function are managed here:

 - The visualization Metric file:

 - The Data Source Folder (./Time Stamp by default)

 - Filters — File Name and Date are filters that are applied to the data visualizations.
 The underlying data is not affected.

 - Thresholds — Metric.xlsx file is loaded in Power BI and is used to conditionally format the viz cards.
 You may modify the Metric.xlsx and the conditional formatting thresholds will change.

-- Model Groups — Sum of Model Groups on filtered date and filtered file.
+- Model Groups — Sum of Model Groups filtered by File Name and Date.